raspberrypilearning/laser-tripwire/worksheet.md

             growl.stop()

     ```
 1. Have a play with different sounds to get the one that is most appropriate for your environment.
-Maybe you could use this on Halloween with a [witch's cackle](http://soundbible.com/33-Evil-Laugh-Cackle.html), to catch the kids *trick or treating*.
+Maybe you could use this on Halloween with a [witch's cackle](http://soundbible.com/33-Evil-Laugh-Cackle.html), to catch the kids trick or treating.

 ## What Next?
 - Maybe you could try having a look at [Getting Started with the Twitter API](https://www.raspberrypi.org/learning/getting-started-with-the-twitter-api/), and have the tripwire tweet you when it is triggered.
-- Why not add a PiCamera and use it to take a photo of the intruder?
+- Why not add a Raspberry Pi Camera Module and use it to take a photo of the intruder?
 You can use [Getting Started with Picamera](https://www.raspberrypi.org/learning/getting-started-with-picamera/) to help you out.